qcc4cp/qcc/README.md

 *  The `bazel` build system.
 Install from [bazel's homepage](https://docs.bazel.build/versions/master/install.html)

-*  We will need Python's `pip` tool to install packages.
-If it is not available, here is one way to do install it:
+*  We will need Python's `pip` tool to install packages and `git` to manage the source.
+  Here is one way to do install them:
 ```
-    sudo apt update
-    sudo apt install python3-pip
+    sudo apt-get install python3-pip
+    sudo apt-get install git
 ```

 *  Google's `absl` library.
 Install with